 Myra Thompson, 59: Wife of Rev. Anthony Thompson, vicar of the Holy Trinity Reformed Episcopal Church in Charleston.

 Ethel Lance, 70: Attended Emanuel for most of her life.
 Ethel was a mother and grandmother.

 Susie Jackson, 87: Ethel’s cousin, and longtime Emanuel AME church member.

 Tywanza Sanders, 26: Known to those who knew him as Ty.
-Ty was a 2014 graduate from Allen University in Columbia.
+Ty was a 2014 graduate of Allen University in Columbia.

 I say to the nine of you, rest in peace.
 All of you paid the ultimate sacrifice; a sacrifice that was not in vain.
 Your city – your Holy City of Charleston, South Carolina will forever remember each one of you.
 You are heroes.
 You laid down your lives that resulted in uniting your city and state.
 Your city thanks you.
 And within my heart, I believe that the uniting that is the product of your deaths in Charleston will continue.
 Heart by heart, city by city and state by state until we are no longer at war with one another; until we no longer look at the color of a person’s skin and hate; until we all stand together – One Nation Under God.
 Godspeed!

 9 thoughts on “Racial Hate Unites the Holy City of Charleston, SC”

 My condolences for the horrific event, but I was proud of Charleston for being The Holy City and showing the rioters a better path.